Senior Counsel, HuschBlackwell, LLP

 Obtained first ever ruling in which an ORI debarment order was vacated and that a scientist is entitled to a de novo hearing before a federal administrative law judge.
 Led to favorable settlement in which no debarment was imposed and the scientist was able to continue receiving federal grant funding.

-Representing a naturalized US citizen against allegations of failing to disclose funding from the Chinese Government.
-Also represented a scientist whose inventions were part of a confidential US grant application and were later found to be part of a patent approved by a foreign government.
+Represented a scientist whose inventions were part of a confidential US grant application and were later found to be part of a patent approved by a foreign government.

 Persuaded numerous confidential university and institutional faculty panels to dismiss claims of academic or research misconduct; including: